 Ethan Ampadu – Defence and Midfield, Chance: Medium

-Having been buried beneath a poor brand of football, Ampadu has had a lot of time to work on his defending and learn tricks of various Premier League attackers.
+Having been buried beneath a poor brand of football, Ampadu has had a lot of time to work on his defending and learn the tricks of various Premier League attackers.
 With no disrespect to Chris Wilder, the Sheffield United style of play is totally opposite to that of Chelsea and Ampadu’s skillset could be better used at the Bridge.
-His return largely hinges on the departures of players like Andreas Christensen and Jorginho, where he would directly slot into their roles given his talents.
-It’s more likely he gets a pre season just to see his progress and then send him out on another loan however.
+His return largely hinges on the departures of players like Andreas Christensen and Jorginho, where he would directly slot into their roles with the skillset he has.
+It’s more likely he gets a pre-season just to see his developmental progress and then send him out on another loan.

 Conor Gallagher – Midfielder, Chance: High?

 Like Ethan Ampadu, Gallagher’s chances of making the first team also hinge on the departures of other senior first team players.
 Gallagher offers Tuchel fantastic work rates, pressing, defending, passing and attacking qualities which would make him the ideal compliment to Tuchel’s “dream” N’Golo Kante.
 Together the two would be the ideal box to box pairing; both with great energy while one has better attacking qualities and the other defensive.
 It would behoove the manager to give Gallagher an opportunity to make the first team next season.

 The Frenchman Sarr has been more or less ineffective as a left back for Porto during his loan spell there, but I believe Tuchel and others see him as a natural left footed central defender.
 As a defender, its not a surprise to see his dull performances at left back, given he has no real attacking qualities.
 Upon Sarr’s return from Porto, Tuchel should be intrigued to add a true left footed central defender to the mix, and not experiment with the likes of Emerson at the back.